-Every day is different when you’re parenting children with disabilities or special health care needs.
-Routine things you did before were probably second nature to you, like grocery shopping, running errands, or eating out at restaurants.
+Each day is different when you’re parenting a child with a disability or special health care needs.
+You might be wondering how to do all the things you did before that were probably second nature to you—like grocery shopping, running errands or eating out at restaurants.

 You might now be asking yourself many questions, including:

 How do I get the necessary things done while caring for my child?

 How does my family go out in public and do the things we like to do or have to do?

 What if someone stares or says something hurtful or rude?

 As overwhelming as it might feel sometimes, there are ways to make daily life and public outings easier.
 It takes some planning and flexibility on everyone’s part so you and your family can thrive and have time to enjoy life together.